tailscale-dev/demo-streamer/README.md

 # go-http-streamer

 > :warning: Please don't use this for anything.
-This is used as part of a demo and is only public so that it's easy to `go install ...`.
+This is used as part of a demo for [Tailscale](https://tailscale.com/).

 ## Install and Run on Ubuntu